 Form references: Form 1116 (Foreign Tax Credit, claimed against French income taxes paid); Form 2555 (Foreign Earned Income Exclusion, prorated for partial-year periods); Form 8833 (Treaty-Based Return Position Disclosure, required when claiming a treaty tiebreaker position).

-DGFiP administrative doctrine: BOI-IR-DOMIC-10 (BOFiP doctrine on French tax domicile under Art.
-4B CGI).
+DGFiP administrative doctrine: BOI-IR-CHAMP-10 (BOFiP doctrine on French tax domicile under Art.
+4B CGI, including foyer, séjour principal, professional activity, and application of criteria).

 Edge cases: